Improved thermal area law and quasi-linear time algorithm for quantum Gibbs states: Proof of Theorem in high dimensional cases

-The first difference from the one dimensional case is that we cannot derive Lemma~\ref{sup_lemma_rho_belief}, since we cannot utilize the belief propagation technique \cite{PhysRevB.76.201102} in high-dimensional systems.
+The first difference from the one dimensional case is that we cannot derive Lemma~\ref{sup_lemma_rho_belief} as in the case of 1D, since we cannot utilize the belief propagation technique \cite{PhysRevB.76.201102} in high-dimensional systems.
 In high-dimensional cases, the operator $\phi(\tau)$ in Eq.~\eqref{sup_Def:Phi_0_phi} has the norm of $\orderof{\beta_0 |\partial \Lambda|}$, while in one dimensional case, it has the norm of $\orderof{\beta_0}$.
 This fact reduces the approximation error in \eqref{sup_Ineq:lemma_rho_belief} to $e^{-\orderof{\ell/\beta_0} + \orderof{\beta_0 |\partial \Lambda|}} \|\rho_0\|_{p_0}$ in high-dimensional systems.
 Hence, we need to choose $\ell = \orderof{\beta_0^2 |\partial \Lambda|}$ to ensure a good approximation error, but this is too large to be utilized in the derivation of the improved thermal area law.

 In order to overcome this difficulty, we choose $q=\orderof{\beta}$ such that